-Frog reproduction is pretty straightforward.
-The adult comes into breeding condition around about Springtime, and they migrate to ponds where they pair up in a position known as amplexus.
+Frog reproduction from mating to metamorphosis involves the adult male and female frog coming in to breeding condition around about Springtime, and they migrate to ponds where they pair up in a position known as amplexus.

 This is a simplified account of frog reproduction, as it is in fact an incredible aspect of biology.